 While the UK has one of the best health and safety records in the world, official figures show there is much more to be done to reduce casualties.
-During the year 2014/15 142 people were fatally injured at work, 1.2 million were suffering from a work-related illness, 2,538 mesothelomia deaths were due to past asbestos exposures, 27.3 million working days were lost due to work-related illness or injury. £14.3 billion is the estimated cost of injuries and ill health from current working conditions and around 8,000 people die each year from occupational cancers and lung diseases.
+During 2015/16 144 people were fatally injured at work, 30.4 million working days were lost from a work-related illness and workplace injury, 1.3 million people were suffering from a work-related illness, 2,515 mesothelomia deaths were due to past asbestos exposures, £14.1 billion is the estimated cost of injuries and ill health from current working conditions.